Posted on Leave a comment

 Increased Mental Focus & Decreased Brain Fog

 Studies have shown ketones can improve cognitive performance.
-The brain uses ketones as a fuel source when carbohydrate depleted.
+The brain uses ketones as a fuel source when carbohydrates are depleted.
 Beta-hydroxybutyrate (BHB), the major ketone body, is more efficient than glucose.
 It also stimulates the production of new mitochondria – the energy factories in our cells.

 Decreased Appetite